2015 Iglesia ni Cristo leadership controversy: Loans

 News website Rappler obtained documents on loans to the Iglesia Ni Cristo in 2014 from two Philippine banks, Metrobank and Asia United Bank, despite the positions of the founder of the church Felix Y. Manalo and his son Eraño G. Manalo against the church borrowing money, specially mortgaging church properties to banks.
 However, unearthed loan documents shows that Iglesia Ni Cristo, represented by Glicerio Santos Jr., the church's General Auditor and his son Atty.
 Glicerio Santos IV availed of billions of cash loans from Metrobank and Asia United Banks.
 In addition, several church properties located in Metro Manila, Bulacan, Nueva Ecija and Baguio, including the LIG Condominium housing church ministers and workers beside the church's central office were used as mortgage collateral in exchange for the billion loans.
-According to the public documents, the loans were obtained to fund the completion of the church's Philippine Arena and Ciudad Victoria projects in Bulacan, despite the church leaders's initial pronouncements that the projects were wholly funded allegedly by members’ monetary offerings.
+According to the public documents, the loans were obtained to fund the completion of the church's Philippine Arena and Ciudad de Victoria projects in Bulacan, despite the church leaders's initial pronouncements that the projects were wholly funded allegedly by members’ monetary offerings.